 When we think of our ideal sleeping environment, we picture a soft down comforter, an array of fluffy pillows, and perhaps some soothing flute music to lull us to sleep.
-In fact, you can find the whole run-down of my must-have sleep accessories here, because a the benefits of a good night's sleep are real (no matter how elusive a full eight hours can become).
+In fact, you can find the whole run-down of my must-have sleep accessories here, because a the benefits of a good night's sleep are real (no matter how elusive a full eight hours can seem sometimes).
 However, nowhere in this dream scenario does sopping wet hair make an appearance—although we all know in real life, it might.

 First Things First